Lightning crank up power play, rout Bruins 7-1 in Game 3

 Killorn added a second goal and Yanni Gourde, Brayden Point and Nikita Kucherov also scored for the Lightning, which won for the second straight night to take a 2-1 lead in the best-of-seven matchup between Atlantic Division rivals.

+“Let’s be honest.
+This is an aberration,” Lightning coach Jon Cooper said of the blowout, which followed Tampa Bay’s 4-3 overtime win on Tuesday night.

+“They’re the President’s Trophy winner. … You turn the page,” Cooper added, “just like you turn the page on an overtime thriller.”

-Kucherov assisted on all three power-play goals as the Lightning ended an 0-for-16 drought in man-advantage situations that began in Game 1 of Tampa Bay’s first-round victory over the Columbus Blue Jackets.
+Kucherov assisted on all three power-play goals, finishing with a career playoff-best four points as the Lightning ended an 0-for-16 drought in man-advantage situations that began in Game 1 of the team’s first-round victory over the Columbus Blue Jackets.

+“We lost our composure at times and didn’t do enough to get back in the game,” Bruins coach Bruce Cassidy said.

 Brad Marchand had his fourth goal of the series for Boston, scoring on the power play at 4:56 of the second period.